Chapter 18: X-ray Specs

 The curvature apparent on the largest fragment in Baden's drawing proves we are looking at the inside face of the fragment...and yet look at the beveling apparent at the bottom right corner--it's beveled inwards, not outwards!

 Now note the metal fragments apparent on the beveled edge!
 This edge, it bears repeating, should have been beveled outwards, not inwards.
-These fragments--some of which can be made out on the publicly available x-ray at right--are, in Baden's analysis, on the surface of the beveling--a surface, to be clear, actually on the outside of the skull!
+These fragments--some of which can be made out on the publicly available x-ray at right--are, in Baden's analysis, on the surface of the beveling--a surface, to be clear, Baden's panel concluded was on the outside of the skull!

 Is it just a coincidence, then, that Baden reversed the beveling on the drawing made under his supervision, and placed the fragments Humes indicated were on the outside of the skull...on the inside?
 I suspect not.